phillc73/caRbine/README.md

 caRbine
 =======

-A set of R scripts for autmated horse racing actions.
+A set of R scripts for automated horse racing actions.
 These scripts are designed to work with the data provided by the UK Horse Racing website - http://www.ukhorseracing.co.uk.
 You will need a subscription to this website for these scripts to work.

 INSTALL
 =======